royw/rakelib/README.md

 ## Globals

-The following settings should be assigned values in your Rakefile.
+The following settings may be assigned values in your Rakefile.

 ``` ruby
     Settings = {